 - Mix well, cover and let cool (covering is important to keep the volatile oils in!)

 - Use as needed.
-Added bonus: it smells great and is very refreshing to the skin!
+Added bonus: it smells great and is very refreshing to the skin.

-Super Strong Insect Repellent Recipe
+Vinegar Tick and Insect Repellent Recipe

 It is based on a recipe that was supposedly used by thieves during the Black Plague to keep from getting sick.
 They used it internally and externally to avoid catching the disease and to keep the flies and other pests away.
 According to legend, it worked and they survived… but it definitely makes a great insect repellent these days!

-Vinegar of the Four Thieves Insect Repellent Ingredients:
+Vinegar of the Four Thieves Insect Repellent Ingredients

-- 2 TBSP each of dried Sage, Rosemary, Lavender, Thyme and Mint
+- 2 TBSP each of dried sage, rosemary, lavender, thyme, and mint

 - Put the vinegar and dried herbs into large glass jar.

 - Seal tightly and store on counter or place you will see it daily.
 Shake well each day for 2-3 weeks.